Battle off Ulsan: Russian point of view

 From the Imperial Russian Navy's point of view, Rurik was scuttled by her own crew, not by Admiral Jessen's decision.
 Rurik was hit by a shell in her unarmored stern and the steering mechanism was destroyed, immobilizing her rudder in an elevated position.
 So the maximum speed of Rurik had been greatly reduced and her steering had to be performed by reducing the revolutions of each one of her propellers.
 Jessen successfully diverted all four Japanese armored cruisers and hoped that Rurik could stand against Naniwa and Takachiho.
 However, the condition of Rurik was rather bad.
 First Rank Captain Trusov, her commander, and all senior officers were killed.
 Finally, Lieutenant Ivanov (the thirteenth in command) ordered Rurik to be scuttled.

 Rossia and Gromoboi successfully repelled the attack of Kamimura's cruisers at the price of sustaining heavy damage, but IRN sailors, while still under fire, were able to repair the main 203 mm guns and continue to engage with them.
 Faced with an increasing rate of fire from the Russian cruisers and with his ammunition supplies nearly depleted, Admiral Kamimura decided to stop pursuit.

-The very heavy Russian casualties suffered in the battle were the result of two factors: the bursting charges in Japanese shells was picric acid (trinitrophenol) which on detonation turned the shells into very large numbers of fragments.
+The very heavy Russian casualties suffered in the battle were the result of two factors: the bursting charges in Japanese shells was Shimose powder (trinitrophenol) which on detonation turned the shells into very large numbers of fragments.
 Additionally the Russian ships lacked protective gun shields for the crews.